-Yes, this is a great way to get a head start!
-Make the dough balls and arrange them on a baking sheet and stick them in the freezer.
-Doing a flash freeze will allow them to solidify so you can transfer them to a freezer bag so they won’t freeze stuck together.
-For details and extra tips, I have a great post on how to freeze cookie dough.
+Yes, make the dough balls, arrange them on a baking sheet and flash freeze them.
+Once they are solid, transfer them to a freezer-safe bag.
+For more details, I have a great post on how to freeze cookie dough.

 Keep them frozen for up to 3 months and then pop them in the oven when you’re ready to bake.
 Since they’re baked from frozen, add an extra minute of baking time.

 If you’re using a medium cookie scoop, which is about 2 Tablespoons, you’ll end up with 36 cookies.
 Sometimes I like to make them bigger and use a large cookie scoop, which will give you 24 larger cookies.

 Definitely use natural cocoa powder in this case.
 Sometimes they’re interchangeable, but in this case, you don’t want to use Dutch-processed cocoa powder because it’s been neutralized so it won’t have the acid to react with the baking soda.
 That’s what helps the cookies rise.